msgpo/wvr.sh/src/blog/2020/i_hate_cvs.md

 ## The Alternative

-A promising alternative being developed, with a terrible pop-culture reference name, is [Game Of Trees](https://gameoftrees.org/).
+A promising alternative being developed, *with a terrible pop-culture-reference name*, is [Game Of Trees](https://gameoftrees.org/).

 `got` is intended to be a replacement for CVS targeted [specifically](http://gameoftrees.org/faq.html#openbsd) at OpenBSD developers.